Toki Pona

 Toki Pona is an isolating language with only 14 phonemes and an underlying feature of minimalism.
 It focuses on simple, near-universal concepts to maximize expression from very few words.
-In Toki Pona: The Language of Good, Lang presents around 120 words, while the later Toki Pona Dictionary lists 137 "essential" words and a number of less-used ones.
+In Toki Pona: The Language of Good, Lang presents around 120 words, while the later Toki Pona Dictionary lists 137 "essential" words and a small number of less-used ones.
 Its words are easy to pronounce across language backgrounds, which allows it to serve as a bridge of sorts for people of different cultures.
 However, it was not created as an international auxiliary language.
 Partly inspired by Taoist philosophy, the language is designed to help users concentrate on basic things and to promote positive thinking, in accordance with the Sapir–Whorf hypothesis.
-Despite the small vocabulary, speakers can understand and communicate, mainly relying on context and combinations of words to express more specific meanings.
+Despite the small vocabulary, speakers can understand and communicate, mainly relying on context, combinations of words, and expository sentences to express more specific meanings.

 After its initial creation, a small community of speakers developed in the early 2000s.
-While activity mainly takes place online in chat rooms, on social media, and in other online groups, there were a few organized in-person meetings during the 2000s and 2010s.
+While activity mainly takes place online in chat rooms, on social media, and in other online groups, there have been a few organized in-person meetups.